corda/corda/docs/source/tutorial-contract.rst

 Where to put your code
 ----------------------

-A Cordapp is a collection of contracts, state definitions, protocols and other ways to extend the server.
+A CorDapp is a collection of contracts, state definitions, protocols and other ways to extend the server.
 To create one you would just create a Java-style project as normal, with your choice of build system (Maven, Gradle, etc).
 Then add a dependency on ``com.r3corda:core:0.X`` where X is the milestone number you are depending on.
 The core module defines the base classes used in this tutorial.